observIQ/opentelemetry-collector-contrib/exporter/googlecloudexporter/README.md

       *   Set up a receiver for some other protocol (such Prometheus, StatsD, Zipkin or Jaeger), and run an application that speaks one of those protocols.
     </details>

-6.  **View telemetry in GCP.** Use the GCP [metrics explorer](https://console.cloud.google.com/monitoring/metrics-explorer) and [trace overview](https://console.cloud.google.com/traces) to view your newly submitted telemetry.
+6.  **View telemetry in GCP.** Use the GCP [logs explorer](https://console.cloud.google.com/logs), [metrics explorer](https://console.cloud.google.com/monitoring/metrics-explorer), and [trace overview](https://console.cloud.google.com/traces) to view your newly submitted telemetry.

 ## Configuration reference